0x76agabond/mock-safe/README.md

 ---
 ## Note
-Since this is a test framework, you should check test directory for example
+- **test/TestNotSafeSimpleCase.t** is multisig ERC20 transfer test
+- **test/TestNotSafeWithGuard.t** is multisig test with safe Guard
+- **test/TestNotSafeWithModule.t** is example that swap owner of safe with Module and Guard.
 ---
 ## Quick Start
 ```bash